krother/advanced_python/classes/class_diagram.md

 More complex and difficult questions arise when planning relationships between multiple classes.
-There will be multiple working alternatives, but some may fall on your feet in the long run.
+There will be multiple working alternatives, each with their own tradeoffs.
 You may want to read more about **SOLID principles**, **Object Composition** and **Design Patterns**.

 ## Classes vs SQL